Tufail Hoshiarpuri

-Tufail Hoshiarpuri (14 July 1914 - 4 January 1993) was a film song lyricist and a poet from Pakistan.
+Tufail Hoshiarpuri (14 July 1914 - 4 January 1993) was a film song lyricist and poet from Pakistan.

 Early life and career

-Muhammad Tufail was born on 14 July 1914 somewhere near Gauran gate, Sheesh Mahal Bazar in Hoshiarpur, Punjab, British India.
-His name later was changed to Tufail Hoshiarpuri as his professional name.
+Muhammad Tufail was born on 14 July 1914 near Gauran Gate, Sheesh Mahal Bazar in Hoshiarpur, Punjab, British India.
+His name was later changed to Tufail Hoshiarpuri as his professional name.

-He started his career as a school teacher in his hometown Hoshiarpur, British India.
-As the call for the British to quit India grew, the Pakistan movement and the All India Muslim League gained popularity.
-Tufail Hoshiarpuri started reading patriotic poems in Muslim League political gatherings.
+He started his career as a school teacher in his hometown Hoshiarpur.
+As the call for the British to quit India grew, the Pakistan Movement and the All India Muslim League gained popularity.
+Tufail Hoshiarpuri started reading patriotic poems at Muslim League political gatherings.
 British authorities suspended him from his job as a school teacher.
-Agha Saleem Raza, a film actor at that time, introduced him to some film producers and he, therefore, launched his career as a film song lyricist in 1946.
-He wrote film songs for some films in British India before the independence of Pakistan in 1947.
+Agha Saleem Raza, a film actor at the time, introduced him to some film producers and he thereafter launched his career as a film song lyricist in 1946.
+He wrote songs for some films in British India before the independence of Pakistan in 1947.

-After the partition in 1947, he migrated to Lahore, Pakistan and started his career as a journalist there.
+After the partition of India in 1947, he migrated to Lahore, Pakistan and started his career as a journalist there.
 He later joined Radio Pakistan, Lahore in 1952.